Finding elusive mines on the Crooked River, Grant, Black Snake Creek,

 Gavin Keating who is responsible for almost all the photographs embedded in the accompanying documents, sitting by the entrance of the lower Palmerston adit..

-Revision of an article originally submitted to the Gippsland Times regarding a trip up Good Hope creek after fires had burned it clear, and of damage by mudslides.
+Revision of an article originally submitted to the Gippsland Times regarding a trip up Good Hope creek after fires had burned it clear, and of damage done by mudslides to the Good Hope Battery.

 Project: Provide supplementary mine location information for the reefs of the Bullumwaal and Deptford districts, as a supplement to the mining notes contained within Keith Fairweather's book, "Bedrock, " and a resource for those researching the history and social history of these areas.